Add to your Claude Code skills

 | plain JSON files on your machine | a cloud service, account, or subscription |

-Concretely, installing it gives you: three slash commands (/learn, /review, /coach), a quiet session hook that tells you when reviews are due (and says nothing otherwise), and a state folder at ~/.claude/learning/ that you own and can read.
+Concretely, installing it gives you: three commands (/learn, /review, /coach — exact spelling per platform in the table above), a quiet session nudge that tells you when reviews are due (and says nothing otherwise — on every platform except Antigravity, whose hook port is pending; on OpenClaw it needs one config flag and fires on /new), and a state folder at ~/.claude/learning/ that you own, can read, and share across every platform you use.

 recall